openshift/rosa/docs/rosa_revoke.md

-## rosa delete
+## rosa revoke

-Delete a specific resource
+Revoke role from a specific resource

 ### Synopsis

-Delete a specific resource
+Revoke role from a specific resource

 ### Options

 ```
-  -h, --help   help for delete
+  -h, --help   help for revoke
   -y, --yes    Automatically answer yes to confirm operation.
 ```